Autism starts when a child is very young. Children with an autism spectrum disorder have:

 Education and Training

-We provide education and training about autism to parents, teachers, students, social workers, and doctors through seminars and conferences held on the UI campus and around the state.
-Early identification, practical help for challenging behaviors, and putting into practice proven methods for treating autism are emphasized.
-View a flyer for our spring workshop series, Understanding Autism: Practical Help for Parenting Children with Autism.
+We provide autism education and training to parents, teachers, students, and doctors through seminars and conferences.
+We focus on early identification, help for challenging behaviors, and proven methods for treating autism.

 Still have questions about the Autism Center?

 See if our Frequently Asked Questions section can help.